 The Pre-Law Club was created to increase the understanding of college students about the legal profession and to assist them in their preparations for post-graduate studies in the law.
 The club also sponsors debates and forums in which contemporarily relevant issues concerning the law and public policy are featured.
 All students interested in a career in the law or public life are encouraged to join the Pre-Law Club.

 The International Sociology Honor Society, Alpha Kappa Delta, recognizes outstanding majors in the discipline.
 The organization's name refers to its goal of Athropon Katamannthanein Diakonesin, which promotes "the investigation of humanity for the purpose of service."

 In 1920, Dr. Emory S. Bogardus, a professor at the University of Southern California, founded Alpha Kappa Delta.
 Currently the organization exists in more than 470 nations and includes more than 97,000 members.

-According to requirements established by the Alpha Kappa Delta organization and recognized by Moravian College's Sociology and Anthropology Department, students who are invited to join the organization must
+According to requirements established by the Alpha Kappa Delta organization and recognized by Moravian University's Sociology and Anthropology Department, students who are invited to join the organization must

 - be a senior student majoring in sociology

 - have at least a 3.3 GPA overall

 - have at least a 3.0 GPA in sociology